plasma4/magix-fix/DOCS.md

     cost: {},
     use: { 'worker': 1 },
     //upkeep:{'food':0.2},
-    //alternateUpkeep:{'food':'spoiled food'}, (not in the original code, but Orteil never implemented this.
+    //alternateUpkeep:{'food':'spoiled food'}, (This part in parens isn't in the original code, but I would like to point out that Orteil never implemented this.
 What a legend)
     effects: [
         { type: 'gather', context: 'gather', amount: 2, max: 4 }, // Gather something within the harvesting context of 'gather' (explained later), { type: 'gather', context: 'hunt', amount: 0.1, max: 0.2, chance: 0.1, req: { 'carcass-looting': true } }, // In the 'hunt' context with a smaller chance and a requirement